jdh8/wbridge5.book/we-open/openings/weak.md

 Preemptive openings
 ===================
 Preemptive bids are bids higher than usual to aggresively reach a contract, avoiding defending.
-Below the game level, a preemptive opening shows
-< 12 H but some offensive values.
-A game-level preemptive can be made with
-opening defensive values beacause a game is reached anyway.
+A preemptive opening shows **< 12 H**, which encourages reaching a suit contract and discourages reaching a notrump contract or defending.

 Preemptive openings are available to the first three seats only, where there is still an opponent to block.
 The 3rd seat can make the most aggresive